 Enterprise is the study, which exposes candidates to the processes involved in starting up and running a business.
 Learners develop their enterprise skills by planning and implementing their own enterprise.
 It imparts business, management and enterprise skills and understanding of the business processes applicable to the development of knowledge-based enterprises.
 Learners find solutions to enterprise problems and issues.
 It forms an ideal foundation for further study and for a future career within the profession

-One written examination and coursework
+Assessment Summary One written examination and coursework

-Paper I One hour 30 minutes 50% of marks (Short structured and open- ended questions)
+Component IOne hour 30 minutes50% of marks100 marks(Short structured and open- ended questions)This paper is based on a pre-released case study